 How much do you need to spend on a student laptop?

-Like any purchase, this is a ‘how long is a piece of string?’ situation.
-Basic laptops that meet the minimum requirements for school start at around $500.
-However, you can expect to spend at least $700 for one with decent performance and speeds.
+Like any purchase, this is a “how long is a piece of string?” situation.
+Basic laptops that meet the minimum requirements for school start at around $600.
+However, you can expect to spend at least $900 for one with decent performance and speeds.

 Keep in mind, price generally increases with performance.
-A laptop with performance appropriate for creative software (design, multimedia, etc.) will come with a price tag closer to $1000 or more.
-However, you shouldn’t need to spend more than $1500 on a laptop for school.
+A laptop with performance appropriate for creative software (design, multimedia, etc.) will cost around $1300 or more.
+You shouldn’t need to spend more than $1750 on a laptop for school.

 A higher upfront cost may ultimately be cheaper in the long run, if it saves you buying a replacement model a couple of years down the track